 , Teerathgarh waterfalls

-, Dhoomar and Tamda waterfalls
+, Dhoomar and Tamra waterfalls

 deserve special mention.

 The waterfall of Mandra is also one of the most significant and glorious waterfalls of Chhattisgarh.
 Mandra waterfall is located in Tokapal, in the Jagadalpur

 Chitradhara waterfall is located in the Potanar village, which is in the vicinity of Lohandiguda region.
 The city of Jagadalpur is rather close to Chitradhara waterfall and is almost 19 km apart.
 The waterfall of Chitradhara is a major tourist attraction of this region.
 Situated amidst serene surroundings of Potanar, Chitradhara falls is an example of a boon of nature to mankind.
 River Indravati

 Chitrakoot waterfall is located in the Bastar district

 of the Indian state of Chhattisgarh.
 The perpetual and recurrent Indravati River has originated in Chitrakoot.
 The waterfall of Chitrakoot takes the form of a horse shoe when the streams of water fall down the cliff.
 The Chitrakoot waterfall is around 100 feet high and is also known as the Niagara Falls of Chhattisgarh.
 It is the largest waterfall in India.
 During the monsoon season, beautiful rainbows are created.
 This phenomenon makes it one of the best waterfalls in Chhattisgarh.
 A small shrine is located on the left bank of the Chitrakoot falls.

 Teerathgarh waterfall is also located in the region of Jagadalpur in Chhattisgarh.
 The waterfall of Teerathgarh is around 300 feet in height and is located in the National Park of Kanger Valley

-Dhoomar waterfall is located in the Bastar district of the state of Chhattisgarh.
+The Dhoomar waterfall is located in the Bastar district of the state of Chhattisgarh.
 The waterfall of Dhoomar is very much popular amongst tourists and visitors and serves as a renowned tourist spot in the region.

 Gavar Ghat, Koriya Waterfall

 in Chhattisgarh.
-The waterfall is around 50 feet in height and almost 10 feet in width.
-The surrounding area is adorned with natural beauty and filled with forests and rocks.
+The Gavar Ghat waterfall is around 50 feet in height and almost 10 feet in width.
+The surrounding area is adorned with forests.
+This place boasts of immense natural beauty.

-Amrit Dhara, Koriya Waterfall
+Amrit Dhara Waterfall

 is organised here on the occasion of Mahashivratri

 , which was started by Ramanuj Pratap Singh Judeo, in the year 1936.